A voter card is necessary and serves many purposes. A list of its advantages is given below:

 To apply for a voter card online, you have to visit the State election commission website or the national election commission website.
 There is an option of applying online on the respective websites.

-The form for applying for the voter card is the Form 6.
-The online application process requires the applicant to upload scanned copies of passport-size photograph used as document of proof.
+The form for applying for the voter card is Form 6.
+The online application process requires the applicant to upload scanned copies of a passport-size photograph used as a document of proof.

 You need to: